gbr-dms/rimrep-training/RHR_training_May2024/README.md

 The data API services are provided through [pygeoapi](https://pygeoapi.io) a server implementation of a set of [OGC API standards](https://ogcapi.ogc.org).
 This service allows you to extract data from every collection using simple filters like time and space.
 Note that given that not all datasets in the DMS are publicly available, DMS users will need to an **Access Token** to access the DMS API services.

-If you need access to the API services, contact the DMS team by emailing [info-dms\@utas.edu.au](mailto:info-dms@utas.edu.au).
+If you need access to the API services, contact the DMS team by emailing [rimrep-dms@aims.gov.au](mailto:rimrep-dms@aims.gov.au).
 We will create a unique set of `CLIENT_ID` and `CLIENT_SECRET` that you can use to create an **Access Token** following the instructions in the next section of this document.
 Note that the `CLIENT_ID` and `CLIENT_SECRET` should be considered private information, just like a password.
 This is because these identifiers are linked to a user profile that defines the private datasets you are granted permission to access.

 ### Using the data API: How to get an access token